18 Grados Farenheit A Centigrados

 Understanding the Fahrenheit and Celsius Scales

 Before we dive into the conversion, let's briefly review the two temperature scales.
-The Fahrenheit scale, commonly used in the United States, defines the freezing point of water as 32°F and the boiling point as 212°F. The Celsius scale, also known as the centigrade scale, is predominantly used worldwide and sets the freezing point of water at 0°C and the boiling point at 100°C. The difference lies in the size of the degree unit and the chosen reference points.
+The Fahrenheit scale, commonly used in the United States, defines the freezing point of water as 32°F and the boiling point as 212°F. But the Celsius scale, also known as the centigrade scale, is predominantly used worldwide and sets the freezing point of water at 0°C and the boiling point at 100°C. The difference lies in the size of the degree unit and the chosen reference points.

 The Conversion Formula: Fahrenheit to Celsius